 If you’re driving a rental car, Grand Baie offers quick access to the highway and, hence, the rest of the island.

 While in Grand Baie, I stayed at Villa Narmada, which offers a variety of 1 and 2-bedroom, self-catering apartments, all within walking distance of downtown Grand Baie.

 Each villa offers a balcony, which overlooks a central courtyard and swimming pool with a 1-bedroom apartment costing me Rs1,500 (USD$40) per night, which represented very good value.
-If you do wish to cook, a supermarket is located around the corner at the Coeur de Ville shopping mall.

 In order to explore the south and west coasts of Mauritius, I relocated from Grand Baie to the very beautiful, and much quieter, Blue bay, which is a short drive from Mahebourg and an even shorter drive from the airport.

 I stayed at the Explora Prestige guest house, where a comfortable room (with breakfast) cost Rs2,000 (USD$55) per night.
 The guest house is a short walk from the bay which offers excellent snorkelling.